Evertras/lakitu/README.md

 Nomad uses to coordinate itself.
 Mostly I just want to actually learn to use Consul in a sandbox area to see what it can really do.

+### Vault

+[Hashicorp Vault](https://www.vaultproject.io/) is a secrets management tool that we can use for storing and retrieving secrets.
+Since we're already going full Hashicorp, let's use Vault for easier integration to handle our secrets such as credentials.

 ## Various TODOs

 In no particular order and not an exclusive list, just jotting things down here.

 * Pin ansible version in virtualenv
-* Add Vault and put Consul encryption into Vault
+* Put Consul encryption into Vault
 * Add Minio
 * Add some microservices via Nomad + Consul discovery
 * Figure out whether x.service should be in x-server or x (Nomad/Consul)